DestinyItemManager/DIM/docs/Docker.md

 Run the following commands from the DIM cloned directory on your machine:

-* `docker-compose up` to build the dist and start yarn watcher
+* `docker-compose up` to build the dist and start pnpm watcher
-* It will take a while for the dist files to build on the first startup while yarn installs dependencies
+* It will take a while for the dist files to build on the first startup while pnpm installs dependencies
 * `ctrl+c` to stop
 * `docker-compose up -d` to start in detached mode
 * `docker-compose stop` to stop detached mode